Birker, Dulin families set up blessing boxes in Vinton

 While Benton County endures a social distancing lockdown order from the governor, the Birker and Dulin families of Vinton are doing their part to help during uncertain times by setting up blessing boxes in front of their homes.

-“We were inspired by the needs in the community because of layoffs and the financial burden employment creates,” Leah Birker said.
+“We were inspired by the needs in the community because of layoffs and the financial burden unemployment creates,” Leah Birker said.
 “So we just thought we could just be a blessing.”

 Birker brought up the idea with Jessica Dulin and planned the idea initially, but tabled it until reading an article in their church newsletter about giving.
 Both blessing boxes, located at 502 4th Ave and 911 1st Ave in Vinton, were built by Frank Dulin and Jessica’s father.
 Birker and Dulin have bought and provided the first round of items such as canned food, toiletries, and personal items for the blessing boxes.
 When something runs out, the families will replenish the supply in their blessing box.